Build A Multi-Node K3s Cluster#

 consistent hostname resolution across the fleet

-AMD GPU-capable nodes if you want accelerator-backed resources
+AMD GPU-capable nodes for accelerator-backed resources

 Current inventory defaults are defined in deploy/ansible/inventory.yml, including the pinned k3s_version.

-1. Prepare SSH Access#
+1. Prepare SSH Access And Hostnames#

 The Ansible flow assumes passwordless SSH to all nodes.
 In practice, the two most common issues are: